 Every time a cat goes outside, they run the risk of being harmed or killed.
-Statistically, an outdoor cat's lifespan is shortened by 3 to 5 years.
+Statistically, an outdoor cat's lifespan is shortened by three to five years.
 Contrast that with an indoor cat that lives significantly longer: 10 to 15 years.
 While not every cat that goes outside will be killed, the chance of being harmed is very high.
-Keeping them safe in your home adds years to their lives, and gives them more time to spend with you.
+Keeping them safe in your home adds years to their lives and gives them more time to spend with you.

 Tips for Outdoor Cats

-There are exceptions to the above dangers and cats can go outside in the right types of conditions.
-If you are around and can make super your cat is safe, perfect!
-But if you can't supervise your cat, it's probably not a good idea to let them go outside.
+There are exceptions to the above dangers, and cats can go outside in the right types of conditions.
+If you are around and can make sure your cat is safe, perfect!
+If you aren't able to supervise your cat, it's probably not a good idea to let them go outside.

 If your cat is going outside:

-- Keep them in a fenced in yard, in an enclosure or an a leash.
+- Keep them in a fenced-in yard, in an enclosure, or on a leash.